bricestacey/gift_manager/README.md

 You can prepopulate Gift Manager with some seed data by running `rake db:seed`.

-There is also a live demo at http://gift-manager.heroku.com
+There is also a live demo at http://gift-manager.heroku.com.
+You can sign in with email: `admin@example.com`, password: `secret`.

 ## Author